datawire/mdk-docs/main/source/deep-dive/index.rst

          ssn.fail_interaction("%s, %s: %s" % (config.service, config.node, traceback.format_exc()))
          result['requests'].append("ERROR(%s)" % node)

 There are three methods used to wrap a remote call with a circuit breaker.
 To start a circuit breaker, use the ``start_interaction`` method.
 This method starts the interaction with a remote service, and tracks the different services that are invoked during the interaction.
 This could be a single service, or multiple service.
 When the interaction has successfully completed, the ``finish_interaction`` method is called, which will record the interaction as successfully completing.
 If an interaction fails, the ``fail_interaction`` method is called, which will record a failed interaction.
-By default, a single failure will trigger the circuit breaker to fall back to a known good version for 30 seconds.
+With a failed interaction, the services that are invoked are blacklisted.
+By default, three failures will trigger the circuit breaker to blacklist the services for 30 seconds.

 The Datawire Architecture
 -------------------------